thisiscetin/thisiscetin/README.md

 With over a decade of experience as a software developer and engineering manager, I'm passionate about building scalable solutions in fintech, AI, and trading.
 Currently, I’m focusing on crypto market-making, Reinforcement Learning, and AI-powered applications.

-## Professional Background

-- Physicist turned Software Engineer with extensive experience in fintech and AI-driven projects.
-- Currently leading Kinematiks, where I develop AI-driven trading bots and autonomous RAG systems.
-- Key player at Gojek, where I spent five years as an Engineering Manager in the finance department, helping scale the company’s fintech products.

 ## Tools

 ![Go](https://img.shields.io/badge/Go-00ADD8?style=flat&logo=go&logoColor=white)